What Is Air Receiver Tank: Full Guidelines

 The majority of air receiver tanks are bare steel on the inside with a primer coating on the outside to reduce corrosion.
 The exterior paint is commonly matched to the compressor equipment.
 A basic steel tank works well for most applications and is the least expensive option.
 However, they may be prone to corrosion if too much liquid is allowed to build up inside the tank.

-Epoxy Coated and Galvanized Air Receiver Tanks
+Epoxy Coated and Galvanized Air Receivers

-- Epoxy coatings are sprayed onto the interior as a liquid and then cured into a tough, anti-corrosive coating.
+• Epoxy coatings are sprayed onto the interior as a liquid and then cured into a tough, anti-corrosive coating.
 Epoxies work by creating a moisture-proof barrier between the air and the base metal of the tank.

-- Galvanized tanks are treated with a protective zinc coating that halts the formation of rust.
+• Galvanized tanks are treated with a protective zinc coating that halts the formation of rust.
 Zinc protects the base metal by reacting chemically with corrosive agents before they can reach the base.

 Both methods provide long-lasting protection for the interior of the tank, but they do add to the cost and lead time.
 Coated or galvanized tanks are better at maintaining air purity because they reduce the risk of particulates caused by corrosion entering the airstream.
-Applications needing higher purity air, or users concerned about the longevity of their air tanks, may want to consider one of these options.
+Applications needing higher purity air, or users concerned about the longevity of their air receivers, may want to consider one of these options.

-Stainless Steel Air Receiver Tanks
+Stainless Steel Air Receivers

-Air Receiver Tank Accessories
+Air Receiver Accessories

 Air receiver tank accessories are essential for tank safety and operation.
 While the tank itself is just a large sealed metal tube, all tanks must have at a minimum:

-- A drain to release excess liquid building up inside the tank
+• A drain to release excess liquid building up inside the tank.

-- A gauge to monitor interior pressure
+• A gauge to monitor interior pressure.

 Electronic Auto Condensate Drain